projectM-visualizer/projectm/BUILDING.md

 Windows build bypasses the autogen/configure pipeline and uses the Visual Studio/MSVC files in `msvc/`.
 See `.appveyor.yml` for command line building.

 Some dependencies are included verbatim (glew), while others leverage the NuGet ecosystem and are downloaded automatically (glm, sdl2).
+If extra information needed - you can refere to `configure.ac` and the assorted `Makefile.am` files.

 ### OpenGL ES
 projectM supports OpenGL ES 3 for embedded systems.
 Be sure to configure with the `--enable--gles` flag.